JNRowe/vim-configs/dein.rst

 :repository: :repo:`Raimondi/delimitMate`
 :config: :doc:`localcfg/plugin_delimitMate`

-The number 1 “Love it or hate it” plugin, to use it well you’ll want to read its documentation and disable the defaults that get in the way of your favourite language.
+The number 1 “love it or hate it” plugin, to use it well you’ll want to read its documentation and disable the defaults that get in the way of your chosen languages.

 ::